How to Repair an Underground Water Supply Pipe

-A cracked or severed underground water line is a vexing problem that few homeowners ever want to face.
-Much like a broken sewer pipe, a broken underground water line appears that it might be an expensive, time-consuming project that upsets your entire life.
+A cracked or severed underground water supply line is a vexing problem that few homeowners ever want to face.
+We might be familiar with common indoor plumbing problems, like leaking faucets or wobbly toilets, but when it comes to the hidden underground pipes that deliver fresh water from the city water main to the house, a problem feels much more intimidating.
+Much like a broken sewer pipe, a broken underground water line usually seems like it will be an expensive, time-consuming project that upsets your entire life.
+And sometimes it is.

 But it doesn't have to be that way.
-By separating this project into manageable steps, you can repair your underground water line by yourself, or at least take on some parts of it, thus reducing the project's overall cost.
-Repairing an underground water line is often less arduous than repairing a sewer line since the line is located closer to ground-level.
-Plus, the digging can be done by hand, eliminating the need for hiring an expensive compact excavator.
+By separating this project into manageable steps, you may be able to repair your underground water supply line by yourself—or at least take on some parts of the work, thus reducing the project's overall cost.
+Repairing an underground water delivery line is often less arduous than repairing a sewer line since the line is located closer to ground level.
+Plus, the digging can be done by hand, eliminating the need for hiring an expensive contract excavator.

 What You'll Need